The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Cardinal Ballots

 It is important to state that approval ballots are the most widely used ballot format in real life PB processes.
 At the same time, and potentially for that exact reason, it is also the most studied format in the literature (see Table~\ref{tab:summary_paperPerBallots}).

 One of the main drawbacks of approval ballots is that they are semantically weak: not much information is communicated.
 In particular, it is unclear what an agent intends to communicate when not approving a project (setting $A_i(p) = 0$ for project $p$).
-It is notably ambiguous whether this case should be treated as stating a rejection of the project, or simply stating an indifference status to the project.
-One way to circumvent this issue is by enforcing additional constraints on the ballots, that allow us to interpret them more accurately.
+It is notably ambiguous whether this case should be treated as stating a rejection of the project, or simply stating an indifference status regarding the project.
+One way of circumventing this issue is to enforce additional constraints on the ballots that allow us to interpret them more accurately.

+\begin{illustration}[Approval Ballots] Consider a PB election with 5 projects (taken from the 2019 PB process in Warszawa, Ursynów).
+When asked to submit approval ballots over the projects, the voters could be presented the following interface.